Ratnagotravibhāga: Buddha nature as a nonimplicative negation

 Various Tibetan Buddhist scholars (especially those of the Gelug and Sakya schools) follow the RGVV tradition of Ngok Loden Sherab which "identifies the tathagatagarba as the factor of the natural purity of all phenomena, which pervades all knowable objects and is a space-like nonimplicative negation."
 This interpretation generally understands buddha-nature to be just a term for emptiness as it is explained in the Madhyamaka treatises of Nagarjuna and Candrakirti.
-These authors see emptiness and buddha nature as the lack of an independent nature in all phenomena.
+These authors see emptiness and buddha nature as the lack of an independent nature in all phenomena.Mathes (2008), p. x.

 Shentong

 According to the Shentong view, buddha nature refers to "the naturally pure wisdom, luminous by nature, that pervades [everyone] from buddhas to sentient beings."
 This non-dual Buddha wisdom is empty of defilements and samsara (what is other than wisdom), but it is not empty of its own nature.
 As such, it is an "implicative negation", that is, a negation which implies that there is something (that is, wisdom) that remains after analyzing what buddha nature is not.
-Shentong is associated with figures like Dolpopa,Mikyo Dorje, 8th Karmapa and Jamgon Kongtrul.
+Shentong is associated with figures like Dolpopa, Mikyo Dorje, 8th Karmapa and Jamgon Kongtrul.

 The Nyingma Dzogchen view

 In the Dzogchen system of the Nyingma school, the three jewels of Sangha, Dharma and Buddha are identified as the three vajras (body, speech and mind).
-According to Namkhai Norbu, the three vajras along with the Buddha activities, constitute the 'continuum' of either a sentient being (with adventitious obscurations) or a buddha (without adventitious obscurations).
+According to Namkhai Norbu, the three vajras along with the Buddha qualities and Buddha activities, constitute the 'continuum' or Mindstream of either a sentient being (with adventitious obscurations) or a buddha (without adventitious obscurations).
 In Dzogchen, buddha nature, the 'everlasting' continuum, is often explained as the unity of "primordial purity" (Wylie: ka dag) and "natural perfection" or "spontaneous presence" (lhun grub).
-An important Dzogchen doctrinal view on buddha-nature (also called sugatagarbha) is how it explains it in terms of the 'basis' (gzhi) and its three aspects: 'essence' (i.e. purity, emptiness), 'nature' (rang bzhin, i.e. natural perfection) and 'compassionate energy' (thugs rje).
+An important Dzogchen doctrinal view on buddha-nature (also called sugatagarbha) is how it explains it in terms of the 'basis' (gzhi) and its three aspects: 'essence' (i.e. purity, emptiness), 'nature' (rang bzhin, i.e. natural perfection) and 'compassionate energy' (thugs rje).Scheidegger, Daniel (2007: p.27).
+'Different Sets of Light-Channels in the Instruction Series of Rdzogs chen'.
+Revue d'Études Tibétaines.

 The Nyingma commentary of Ju Mipham from a Dzogchen view has been rendered into English by Duckworth (2008).
 Khenchen Namdrol Rinpoche (2008/2009) commenced the Rigpa Shedra teachings on Mipham's view of Buddha Nature which has been followed by Khenpo Dawa Paljor (2009) of Rigpa Shedra's oral word by word commentary of Ju Mipham's exegesis of RGV in Tibetan with English translation.